MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-metadata-scanning.md

 Before metadata scanning can be run, a Power BI admin needs to set it up.
 See [Setting up metadata scanning in an organization](service-admin-metadata-scanning-setup.md).

-## Running metadata scanning
+## Run metadata scanning

 The following short walkthrough shows how to use the scanner APIs to retrieve metadata from your organizations artifacts.
 It assumes that a Power BI admin has set up metadata scanning in your organization.

 ### Step 1: Perform a full scan

 Call [workspaces/modified](/rest/api/power-bi/admin/workspace-info-get-modified-workspaces) without the **modifiedSince** parameter to get the complete list of workspace IDs in the tenant.
-This retrieves all the workspaces in the tenant, including classic workspaces, personal workspaces, and new workspaces. **Note**: The workspaces/modified **excludePersonalWorkspaces** parameter enables you to exclude personal workspaces from the scan.
+This retrieves all the workspaces in the tenant, including classic workspaces, personal workspaces, and new workspaces.
+If you wish to exclude personal workspaces from the scan, use the workspaces/modified **excludePersonalWorkspaces** parameter.

 Divide the list into chunks of 100 workspaces at most.